deepakbhalla/jax-ws-soap-web-services/4_CustomerOrderServiceClient/README.md

+This project generates the proxy classes from CustomerOrderServie wsdl.

 The wsimport tool is used to parse an existing Web Services Description Language (WSDL) file and generate required files (JAX-WS portable artifacts) for web service client to access the published web services.